Al3za/Discord-chat/README.md

 # Classmates Discord-App

 In this project, we used a custom Api so we can send messages to our classmates and receive their messages.
-(The Api is not available anymore)